The Break-even price (BEP) is a price level where you can sell your base currency or place a stop loss to exit the market without any losses.

 The sum of the total quote amount and the reinvested profit divided by the overall base currency volume + the 2x trading fee.

-❗ Warning: If you manually cancel sell orders in the grid, the BEP calculations become inaccurate.
+If you manually cancel sell orders in the grid, the BEP calculations become inaccurate.
 As the system will count only sell open orders.

-🤔 Selling base currency at the BEP level
+Selling base currency at the BEP level

 When the base currency is sold at the Break-even price, you will receive all the invested quote currency back to your available trading balance, taking into account the trading fee and the reinvested funds.

-📈 Changes in the Break-even level
+Changes in the Break-even level

 The Break-even price level will be recalculated each time a new buy or sell order is executed.
-If a new buy order is executed, the amount of the base currency in the open orders starts to grow, and the base currency gets purchased at a better price.
+If a new buy order is executed, the amount of the base currency in the open orders increases, and the base currency gets purchased at a better price.
 As a result, the total purchase price of the base currency gets averaged, and the BEP moves lower, allowing you to exit the trade or start gaining profits earlier than before.

-📑 Note: When you run the bot, the base currency is purchased at the current favorable price; respectively, the execution of initial sell orders will not affect the price changes of the break-even point.
+When you run the bot, the base currency is purchased at the current favorable price; respectively, the execution of initial sell orders will not affect the price changes of the break-even point.
 Only the next executed buy orders trigger a recalculation of this price.

-🤖 Example of the BEP calculations
+Example of the BEP calculations

 For example, let's calculate the Break-even price for a newly created SOL/USDT bot.
 All the base currency for placing initial sell orders was purchased at the bot’s start:

-Then adding the 2x trading fee (0.2%) results in 14.279.
-Rounding it to 14.28, that is the BEP level that is shown on the chart:
+Then adding the 2x trading fee (0.2%) results in approximately 15.97, which is the BEP level shown on the chart:

 The BEP is a good indicator that helps you navigate your break-even point with the funds invested in the bot (specifically the base currency).
 It can be used to determine at what price you can fix your profit with a Stop Loss without the risk of high volatility or understand at what price you can expect a positive change in the base currency value.